alunxu/AlunXu.github.io/README.md

 ### 5. Images

-Images for pages are located in the royce/assets/images folder and images for posts are located in the royce/assets/images/posts directory.
+Images for p ages are located in the royce/assets/images folder and images for posts are located in the royce/assets/images/posts directory.

 #### Image With Caption